haplo-org/haplo-safe-view-templates/README.md

 All the rendering functions keep track of the context, so escaping and other features is context aware.

-Running the tests requires JRuby, and the build system isn't worthy of the name.

 ### Running the tests

 Make sure you have `mvn` and `javac` on your `PATH`, then run

-`mvn package && ./test.sh`
+`mvn test`

-The tests can be found in the `test-case` directory, and `test.rb` is a simple JRuby script to run them.
+The tests can be found in the `test/case` directory, and `src/test/ruby/test.rb` is a simple JRuby script to runs them and performs other tests.

 ## Functions